With white sand beaches, lively nightclubs, and breathtaking architecture, it’s easy to think Cuba is just another vacation destination.

 However, it would be a shame to go to Cuba and only see the island’s beaches and nightclubs.
 Cuba is brimming with an animated culture that’s waiting to be explored.

 To experience the real Cuba, you must live as the Cubans do: eat like a local, stroll like a local, and even dance like a local.
-As it turns out, that's surprisingly easy—so once you've given the article a read, feel free to message us with any questions you still have!
+As it turns out, that's surprisingly easy—so once you've given the article a read, feel free to contact us with any questions you still have!

 Want to make the most out of your trip?
 Tap into our network of local travel planners—Heroes—who build unique, locally-curated trip plans, designed just for you.
 Get started.